FabianIDE/sports-wheelchair-project/README.md

 #Daniel, Fabian and Max

+#Project description
+Creating a smart sports wheelchair which monitors and measures the position and energy consumed of a player in real time, providing valuable insights for both player and coach.

 Wheelchair Design Platform is a repository that contains some resources to help designers and developers speak the same language, and work together towards